spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 # Ubuntu Advantage

 Ubuntu Advantage services extend your infrastructure's security, compliance, and productivity requirements.
-With Palette, enable the UA services when modifying the Pack Values.
+Enable the UA services when modifying the Pack Values in Palette.
 See below for steps on how to modify the Preset options.

 **Benefits with UA**: